tanvirfahim15/tanvirfahim15.github.io/_pages/about.md

   Md.
 Ashraful Islam, Chowdhury Farhan Ahmed, **Md.
 Tanvir Alam** & Carson Kai-Sang Leung
   Applied Intelligence, Vol. 54 (pp. 3756–3785) [2024]

 # 📚 Teaching Experience
 - **Lecturer** [2023-Present]
   Department of Computer Science and Engineering, University of Dhaka, Bangladesh.
   Courses Taught: Multivariable Calculus and Geometry, Numerical Methods, Fundamentals of Programming Lab, Application Development Lab, Design and Analysis of Algorithms - I Lab.

 - **Lecturer** [2022-2023]
   Department of Computer Science and Engineering, East West University, Bangladesh.
   Courses Taught: Web Programming, Advanced Database Systems, Computer Architecture.

+# 🧪 Research Experience

+- **Research Assistant, Regional Collaborations Programme, Australian Academy of Science**[2021-2022]
+  Project title: Geo-spatial transfer learning based rumour-spreading trend analysis to detect fake news about COVID-19 and on the effects of its vaccines
+  - Developed an algorithm for analyzing information-spreading trends presented as edge-ordered graphs
+  - Assessed the performance of the algorithm by conducting experimental analysis on data sets
+  - Collaborated with co-authors to prepare a manuscript for publication

+- **Research Assistant, Brown University, United States**[2021]
+    Project title: Making Meaning of Gendered Violence and the Law: Global Discourses and Local Realities in Bangladesh
+  - Constructed a corpus for textual analysis of gendered violence in Bangladesh
+  - Devised and applied a technique for cleaning topic-wise text data from numerous sources

+- **Research Assistant, Department of ICT, Ministry of PTIT, Bangladesh**[2020-2021]
+  Project title: DrAi: Artificial Intelligence and Pattern Recognition Driven Assistant for Providing Effective Treatment
+  - Supervised the development team of the software system
+  - Designed the machine learning pipeline, conducted data collection, model development, and deployment
+  - Collaborated in preparing manuscripts for publication and project reports

+- **Research Assistant, Data Mining Research Group, Department of CSE, University of Dhaka**[2021-2022]
+  Project title: Developing Efficient Technique to Detect False Facts Using Knowledge Graph and Bayesian Network-Based Models
+  - Developed an algorithm for mining features from knowledge graphs and performed experimental analysis

 # 🎖 Honors and Awards